New children's book by locally grown author encourages youth activism

-Marissa McGee, a former elementary school teacher, was out shopping for shampoo one day when she saw something that bothered her.
-The experience would later spur her to craft a children's book about it.
+Marissa McGee, who grew up in East Palo Alto, was out shopping for shampoo one day when she saw something that bothered her.
+The experience would later spur her to craft a children's book titled "Free the Curls."

 At this chain retailer, Black hair care products were kept locked up on the shelf.